- What is Trazodone?

 Humans and dogs both go through periods of distress and melancholy.
 When humans experience anxiety often they go through therapy and are prescribed various medicines.
 Dogs can actually have very similar treatments to people under these circumstances.

-Behavior modification training for dogs is similar to human cognitive-behavioral therapy, and some prescriptions for dogs are indeed the same medications given to people for anxiety.
+Behavior modification training for dogs is similar to human cognitive-behavioral therapy, and some prescriptions for dogs are indeed the same commonly prescribed medications given to people for anxiety.

 If your best friend isn’t playing the way they used or suffering from separation anxiety every time you walk out the door, then medication might be the answer.
 Trazodone not only treats deep-rooted depression but can be administered in an ad hoc manner during especially nervous moments.